 What you think about yourself, how you see yourself, or whether you even like yourself, impacts your relationships tremendously.

-Your sense of self-worth informs how you treat others and how you allow other people to treat you.
-Self-confidence determines what you think you deserve, what you will accept, whether you’ll settle, and if you will ever work up the nerve to talk to your ideal partner.
+Self-confidence determines what you think you deserve, what you will accept, whether you’ll settle, and whether you will ever work up the nerve to talk to your ideal partner.

 Low self-confidence can even push you to cheat on your partner.
 A person with low self-confidence cheats because they’re trying to sabotage an otherwise happy relationship or inflate their ego with successful sexual pursuits.